-Emphasizing comprehensive and compassionate service, Smith-Weiss Shepard Kanakis & Spony, P.C. offer expertise in professional trial advocacy, negotiation, collaborative law, mediation, alimony, property division and allocation of assets and liabilities, QDROs, parenting plans, child custody and support, prenuptial and postnuptial agreements and modifications.
+Emphasizing comprehensive and compassionate service, Smith-Weiss Shepard & Kanakis, P.C. offer expertise in professional trial advocacy, negotiation, collaborative law, mediation, alimony, property division and allocation of assets and liabilities, QDROs, parenting plans, child custody and support, prenuptial and postnuptial agreements and modifications.
 We also assist in restraining orders and guardianships.

 When people heart the word “divorce”, they usually think of a lengthy, expensive and emotionaly devastating legal process.
 This perception of divorce is often enough to keep people from considering it, even when it may be in their best interests.
 Divorce does not have to be this way.